gamma-opt/DecisionProgramming.jl/docs/src/examples/used-car-buyer.md

 @objective(model, Max, EV)
 ```

-We can perform the optimization using an optimizer such as Gurobi.
+We can perform the optimization using an optimizer such as HiGHS.

 ```julia
 optimizer = optimizer_with_attributes(